Skip to content

 index(ctx: RouterContext) {

-// only users with 'users:write' permission reach this handler
+// only authenticated users with 'users:ban' permission reach this handler

 return ctx.json({ users: [] })